All Episodes

 David, let's start with you.

-And first let's start with Eric Adams and what you see going on there.
+And first, let's start with Eric Adams and what you see going on there.

 Well, it's a very complicated situation.

-Obviously, if you it's a very long speaking indictment.
+Obviously, it's a very long speaking indictment.

-Um, some of his aids in the past, the details could only have come from them.
+The details could only have come from them.

-We're gonna see how it plays out, but I'll say this, and I only can speak for myself.
+But I'll say this, and I only can speak for myself.

 He's drawn a moral equivalence between Israel and Hamas, essentially.

-I left New York for a lot of reasons, not the least of which I was not liked at all in New York City.
+Well, I mean, it's been New York City is, look, I left New York for a lot of reasons, not the least of which I was not liked at all in New York City.

 I mean, you wouldn't believe the hostility that exists for me in that city.